lalesafarzade/The-VBA-of-Wall-Street/README.md

 ## After running

-* The script will loop through all the stocks for one year and output the following information.
+* The script will loop through all the stocks for one year and output will be  the following information.

   * The ticker symbol.